 21. How can I make this wintertime even better?

-There is always room for progress! 😉 Therefore, think of at least one way how you can make this wintertime better for yourself or your loved ones.
+There is always room for progress! 😉 Therefore, think of at least one way you can make this wintertime better for yourself or your loved ones.

 22. What is the thing (or things) in which I regress during winter?

-Sometimes winter makes us feel tired and slow, and we don’t have the same kick of enthusiasm as we may have in other seasons. (blame it to the lack of sunshine) In light of this assumption, what is the thing (or things) in which you regress during wintertime?
+Sometimes winter makes us feel tired and slow, and we don’t have the same kick of enthusiasm as we may have in other seasons. (blame it on the lack of sunshine) In light of this assumption, what is the thing (or things) in which you regress during wintertime?

 23. How can I neutralize this winter setback?

-If you’ve uncovered a weak spot in the previous prompt, think about ways how you can turn it around.
+If you’ve uncovered a weak spot in the previous prompt, think about ways you can turn it around.
 What can you do to keep it near its average level (or to see no change at all)?
 Is there maybe a way to even further improve it?